 COMPETING INTERESTS DISCLAIMER:

-Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.
+Authors have declared that they have no known competing financial interests OR non-financial interests, OR personal relationships that could have appeared to influence the work reported in this paper.

 Reference

 Adebakin, A. B., Kayode, D. J., & Ayeni, W. A. (2015).
 Students’ Industrial Work Experience Scheme (SIWES) in Nigeria: A Vehicle for Sustainable Development.
 Journal of Education and Practice, 6(2), 32–38.